Ja Morant’s days with the Grizzlies appear to be numbered.

 With Morant leading the way, the franchise seemed poised to be a perennial powerhouse after the Grizzlies reached the conference semifinals in 2021/22.
 In the last three seasons, they’ve been knocked out in the first round, sandwiching the 27-55 campaign when Morant was limited to nine games.

 It’s not a novel concept for the Grizzlies to consider dealing their floor leader, even if he doesn’t request a trade.
-According to NBA insider Marc Stein, the idea of the Grizzlies moving Morant isn’t a new concept and rival teams have been monitoring the situation.
+According to NBA insider Marc Stein, the idea of the Grizzlies moving Morant is a possibility that rival teams have been monitoring since at least the summer.
 However, ESPN’s Marc Spears reported on Tuesday that executives he’s spoken to have no interest in dealing for Morant, citing his off the court conduct and contract issues.

 Salary considerations would be a big factor for any team pondering a trade for Morant.
 He has two more years left on his current five-year, $197.22MM contract.
-He’s also due a 15 percent trade bonus if he’s dealt.
+He’s also due a 15% trade bonus (capped at his maximum salary) if he’s dealt.

 His new team would have to believe Morant would be the missing piece to a championship.
-They’d also have to be convinced that Morant would benefit from a change of scenery and come in with a more mature, focused approach.
+That team would also have to be convinced that Morant would benefit from a change of scenery and come in with a more mature, focused approach.

 That brings us to today’s topic: Do you think the Grizzlies will deal Ja Morant this season?
 If so, which teams would be a logical fit for him?